bcit-ci/CodeIgniter/user_guide_src/source/database/db_driver_reference.rst

 		:returns:	The updated SQL statement
 		:rtype:	string

-		Compile Bindings
+		Compiles an SQL query with the bind values passed for it.

 	.. method:: is_write_type($sql)

 		:param	string	$sql: The SQL statement
-		:returns:	TRUE if the SQL statement is a "write" type of statement
+		:returns:	TRUE if the SQL statement is of "write type", FALSE if not
-		:rtype:	boolean
+		:rtype:	bool

-		Determines if a query is a "write" type.
+		Determines if a query is of a "write" type (such as INSERT, UPDATE, DELETE) or "read" type (i.e. SELECT).

 	.. method:: elapsed_time([$decimals = 6])